 Blended Learning MBA Program

-The Blended Learning program delivers the curriculum through a blend of Web-based learning, virtual collaboration, and face-to-face sessions.
+The Blended Learning program (formerly known as the Fast Track MBA program) delivers the curriculum through a blend of Web-based learning, virtual collaboration, and face-to-face sessions.
 This approach allows you to make the most of your time, your learning, your network, and your investment.

 Blended Learning program cohorts—groups of students that form a tight-knit team throughout the program— begin in March* and September.
 Given the structure of the program, you may participate in virtual sessions and online collaboration from all around the world, and easily attend face-to-face sessions from across the country.
 Face-to-face sessions are available at two campus locations, Wellesley and San Francisco.